How to get the best results with MEC switches

 Soldering and Cleaning Multimec

-Multimec switches are fully sealed to IP-67 specifications to prevent solder flux and aqueous based cleaning solutions from entering the switch and contaminating the contacts.
+Multimec switches are fully sealed to IP-67 specifications to minimize solder flux and aqueous based cleaning solutions from entering the switch and contaminating the contacts.
 The switches can be placed on the PC board with other components and wave soldered.
 Multimec offers a high level of sealing, however, with aqueous solvent solutions care must be taken to avoid the worst case situation with water jets, complete immersion into a liquid with a temperature below the board and surface tension reducing additives.

 Recommended cleaning methods are demineralized water.
 Any surface tensions reducing agents, such as soap, must not be used as they risk causing a potential leakage of the switch.